| Word Gems exploring self-realization, sacred personhood, and full humanity

 patriarchy.
 But true romantic love cannot be managed or contained.

 In a variety of wisdom traditions, the union of man and woman is considered an apt metaphor for the unitive experience of spiritual awakening, a cessation of ordinary self-awareness in a moment of intense awareness, that is, a oneness expressed in erotic imagery.
+According to Jewish mystics, marriages are indeed made in heaven; everysoul, originally, two-sexed, is divided at birth and is incomplete until it

 finds its missing half.

-experience.
+Words alone are wholly inadequate to describe the spiritual or mysticalexperience.
 The word “oneness” can be uttered but not grasped.
 As the

 Buddhists say, “those who speak of it know it not.”
 The Wedding Song